HeyRoxie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(10)script that sets the mode of the file hello to this
+(11)script that sets the mode of the file hello the same as olleh’s mode